 UCF Licensing oversees and approves correct marks (logos) through licensed vendors to ensure quality in adherence to branding policy.

-- All print jobs not produced on department, unit, or division devices must be forwarded to UCF Print and Digital Communications.
+- All print jobs not produced on department, unit, or division devices must be forwarded to UCF Print Shop.

 - All print jobs, including those produced by departments, units, or divisions on their respective devices, must meet UCF Graphic Standards.

-UCF Print and Digital Communications ensures cost effective printing for UCF while maintaining UCF branding and graphic standards on all print jobs produced by university entities.
-UCF Print and Digital Communications is a full-service printer.
+UCF Print Shop ensures cost effective printing for UCF while maintaining UCF branding and graphic standards on all print jobs produced by university entities.
+UCF Print Shop is a full-service printer.
 Most jobs are done on the UCF property providing prompt service and exemplary customer support.
-Print and Digital Communications manages the bidding and evaluation process for any print jobs that are done by external print agencies.
+UCF Print Shop manages the bidding and evaluation process for any print jobs that are done by external print agencies.

 A central clearinghouse of quality assurance provides UCF with consistency as well as significant cost savings.
 It also provides our departments with a one-stop-shop for finding the most cost-effective printing options.

 - Employees are required to comply with the restrictions on solicitation for for-profit or non-university affiliated entities.

 - Special note: Political solicitation or endorsement by any university entity or employee working on behalf of the university, or using university resources, is strictly prohibited.

 Solicitation is prohibited on campus without prior approval.